About Episode Ratings

 The scores I give out range from "0=worst" to "10=best".

-While this system works quite well for me, it has been subject to some confusion as I can tell from occasional negative visitor feedback.
 In relation to my Enterprise reviews, some people pose the question how I could possibly call myself a Star Trek fan, if the average is below 5 out of 10 points, and if I go down as low as 1 or even 0 points in some cases.
-And regarding my takes on the Abramsverse, there are even readers who question my sanity for rating "Star Trek: The Motion Picture", for instance, higher than "Star Trek (2009)", although the latter is more successful and is generally considered to be much more exciting than the first.
+Regarding my takes on the Abramsverse, there are readers who question my sanity for rating "Star Trek: The Motion Picture", for instance, higher than "Star Trek (2009)", although the latter is more successful and is generally considered to be much more exciting than the first.
+Finally, for the reviews of Discovery, a series with a questionable stance on continuity, I had to rethink some of my standards.

 General definitions

 In brief, I could say that in my personal view a Star Trek episode with 0 points still ranks above anything from a crappy soap opera.
-But to be more precise, I wouldn't even know how to compare them because it's not only the mere entertainment value that matters to me.
+But I wouldn't even know how to compare them because it's not only the mere entertainment value that matters to me.
 Something that is important in my honest opinion is how an episode relates to what we already know from Star Trek, including but not restricted to originality and continuity.
 I have a long-term memory for everything related to Star Trek and it influences how I look at anything new.
 In this regard, I can explain my ratings as follows:

 I go as low as one or zero points, because a rating system makes no sense if there is an accumulation in the upper half and the lowest ratings remain unused.
 I chose to include the zero so I can easily relate the figures to percentages, and because the average would be exactly at 5 points, and not between 5 and 6.
 If I calculate the average score of all Trek episodes from all five series so far, it is slightly above 5.
 And while I concede it is not a natural law that the ratings have to be Gauss-distributed, the fact that they are in my assessment corroborates the notion that I can't be so wrong about everything.